Reduction along strong Dirac maps

 \section{Abstract}

-We develop a general procedure for reduction along Dirac realizations, which are a broad generalization of Poisson momentum maps, and we recover a number of familiar constructions in Poisson and quasi-Poisson geometry.
-We use this approach to introduce a new method for quasi-Poisson reduction relative to the action of a particular class of subgroup.
-As an application, we obtain quasi-Poisson structures on several classes of spaces that are studied in geometric representation theory.
+We develop a general procedure for reduction along strong Dirac maps, which are a broad generalization of Poisson momentum maps.
+We recover a large number of familiar constructions in Poisson and quasi-Poisson geometry, and we introduce new examples of Poisson, quasi-Poisson, and Dirac reduced structures.
+In particular, we obtain quasi-Poisson analogues of several classes of spaces that are studied in geometric representation theory.